SimeonSavov/HTML-CSS/README.md

 I enriched the World Cup News page with information about a historic FIFA World Cup qualifiers match and notable destinations.
 Incorporating custom styling enhanced the visual presentation of the content.

 As I progress in my learning journey, these foundational skills gained from completing these tasks will serve as a solid base for tackling more advanced web development concepts.

+## HTML Structure (Lesson 2)

+In the "HTML Structure" section, I explored fundamental concepts of HTML and CSS, building a strong foundation for web development.

+**Task 1: Navigation Bar Implementation**

+Created a navigation bar using HTML `<nav>` and `<ul>` tags.
+Applied CSS styling to achieve a clean and organized appearance.

+**Task 2: Page Content Structure**

+Structured a web page with multiple articles, each featuring a title, author, and content.
+Utilized HTML `<article>` and <section> tags for semantic structuring.

+**Task 3: Semantic Tags and Styling**

+Developed a web page promoting software development education.
+Incorporated semantic tags like `<header>`, `<main>`, and `<footer>`.
+Applied CSS styling for an appealing layout.

+**Task 4: Semantic Article Page Creation**

+Constructed an article page about apples using semantic HTML elements.
+Integrated CSS for styling, emphasizing readability and aesthetics.

+**Task 5: Simple Website Layout**

+Designed a simple website layout with a navigation bar, main content section, and footer.
+Applied CSS to enhance the visual presentation and create a cohesive design.

+**Task 6: Semantic Blog Layout**

+Structured a developer news blog with HTML semantic tags.
+Styled the layout using CSS, emphasizing readability and visual appeal.

+As I progress through these exercises, I'm gaining a comprehensive understanding of HTML and CSS, setting the stage for more advanced web development challenges.